-Linked ICNARC data is requested for hospitals recruiting to RECOVRY and are imported approximately twice a month.
+Linked ICNARC data is requested for hospitals recruiting to RECOVRY and are imported weekly.

 4.2.4.2 Scottish Intensive Care Society Audit Group

 SICSAG collects data from all general adult Intensive Care Units, Combined Units and the majority of High Dependency Units in Scotland using the WardWatcher system.
 The following data are used in the RECOVERY trial: